ros2/ros2_documentation/source/Installation/RHEL-Install-RPMs.rst

 First, if you use ``Zenoh`` as the RMW implementation, you will require a router for node discovery and communication.

-In one terminal start the Zenoh router daemon
+In one terminal, start the Zenoh router daemon:

 .. code-block:: console